 Eggplant is one of those vegetables that I didn't eat growing up nor did my husband so I can count on the fingers of one hand the number of times that I've actually bought fresh eggplant.
 Fried eggplant marinara or eggplant parmigiana are dishes I have ordered when dining out but I've had both good and bad experiences, therefore eggplant has never become a favorite.
 That has forever changed with this delicious recipe!

-In September, I was the very lucky winner of a cookbook called Mamma Agata, Simple and Genuine from At Home with Vicki Bensinger (whose blog I subscribe to and the source of the maple roasted carrots and parsnips in my last post).
+In September, I was the very lucky winner of a cookbook called Mamma Agata: Traditional Italian Recipes of a Family That Cooks with Love and Passion in a Simple and Genuine Way from At Home with Vicki Bensinger.
 Vicki teaches culinary classes and had learned about Mamma Agata's cooking school in Italy when she traveled there a few years ago.
 A relationship was struck over the internet between Vicki and Mamma Agata's English-speaking daughter, Chiara, who also works in the cooking school.
 She graciously offered Vicki a copy of cookbook for one of Vicki's readers.
 Thank you, Vicki and thank you, Chiara and Mamma Agata!

 Mamma Agata has cooked for many celebrities over the years, including Jacqueline Kennedy, Frank Sinatra, Anita Eckberg, Pierce Brosnan and many others..
 Now she has her own culinary school on the Amalfi Coast in the town of Ravello overlooking the sea.
 It would be a dream come true to visit Mamma Agata's cooking school!